Vibrant Days, Restorative Nights

 Lumity’s unique targeted approach is designed to work around the clock with your body’s natural cycles.

-3 softgels each morning spring your cells’ energy centers into action, giving you a new level of vitality.
-Lumity also contributes to collagen and elastin formation in your skin, clears out toxins, repairs oxidative damage and protects your DNA.
+Lumity morning softgels will spring your cells’ energy centers into action, giving you a new level of vitality.
+Additionally, they will help contribute to collagen and elastin formation in your skin, clear out toxins and repair oxidative damage.

-3 softgels at bedtime reinforce the antioxidant and anti-glycation action of the morning softgels.
-Lumity also naturally stimulates the release of Human Growth Hormone, important to building muscle, healthy tissue and bone density.
+Lumity night softgels reinforce the antioxidant and anti-glycation action of the morning softgels, and naturally stimulate the release of human growth hormone (HGH), important to building muscle, healthy tissue and bone density.

 The Journey to Enhanced Beauty

 Lumity is an all-natural anti-aging routine with cumulative benefits.
 Feel more balanced, vital, and beautiful with each day as you embark on your personal Lumity journey.

 After around 2 weeks I noticed that I had more restful sleep, which I assume resulted in my increased energy level.
 Next I observed that my skin was more luminous and hydrated.
 I have never seen a product affect my skin in such a positive manner.-Liesa J.